-When it comes to tantalizing (and slightly sinful) beverages, there is perhaps no better example than the cool creaminess glass of Kahlua.
-This rich liquor is a Mexican cocktail which is greatly enjoyed around the world and so it should be no great surprise that loyal aficionados of the delicious liquid have created a day to celebrate such a tempting beverage.
+When it comes to tantalizing (and slightly sinful) beverages, there is perhaps no better example than the cool creaminess found in a delicious glass of Kahlua.
+This rich liquor is a Mexican cocktail that is often greatly enjoyed around the world.
+So it should not come as a surprise at all that a collection of loyal aficionados of the delicious liquid decided to create a day allowing them to celebrate such a tempting beverage.
 And rightfully so!

 Check out some cocktail recipes from our friends!

 Enjoying National Kahlua Day is a delightful adventure!
 Due to its ingredients and flavor, Kahlua tastes best when combined with various desserts and cocktails.